joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 To calculate the IRR, the cash flows generated by the investment or project are discounted back to their present value using a discount rate that represents the cost of capital or the minimum rate of return required by the investor.
 The IRR is the discount rate that makes the net present value (NPV) of the investment equal to zero.

+A higher IRR is considered more attractive because it represents a higher expected rate of return.
 A positive IRR indicates that the investment is expected to generate a rate of return that is higher than the investor's cost of capital or minimum required rate of return.
 A negative IRR indicates that the investment is expected to generate a rate of return that is lower than the investor's cost of capital or minimum required rate of return.
-In general, a higher IRR is considered more attractive because it represents a higher expected rate of return.

-One of the benefits of using the IRR is that it can help investors compare investments or projects with different cash flow patterns and time horizons.
-For example, an investment with higher upfront costs and lower cash flows in the short term may have a lower NPV but a higher IRR than an investment with lower upfront costs and higher cash flows in the short term.

 However, the IRR has some limitations.
 For example, it assumes that cash flows generated by the investment can be reinvested at the same rate of return as the IRR.
 It also assumes that cash flows are reinvested at the same time interval as the IRR.
 Additionally, the IRR may not accurately reflect the risks associated with an investment or project, and may not account for the potential impact of external factors such as inflation or changes in the economy.